Ooray Orchards

 - Fresh fruit in season (Dec-Jan & March-August).

-- Native Rainforest Plum potted plants.
+- SAPUBET potted plants.